Anikreza/Anikreza/README.md

 ## I'm currently working on

-- An Inventory management software for market with POS, HRM & Ecommerce options (Vuejs/Laravel/Bootstrap)
+- A ERP for growing businesses whose pains are mostly bypassed by industries
-- A Project Management Application (Web & Mobile) For A German Tax Collectors Office (React/Laravel/Ionic/Sass)
+- A Project Management Application (Web & Mobile) For A German Tax Collectors Office
-- A Multilanguage, Multitheme Travel Blogsite (Laravel/Bootstrap/Vuejs)
+- A Sass e-commerce project
-- Improving My Css Frameworks
+- Improving My AI efficiencies
-- Updating Older Projects on Portfolio
+- Building themes for <a href="https://mypinacle.com" target="_blank" rel="noreferrer">MyPinacle </a>

 ## I'm currently learning

 - Advanced Typescript
-- Deeper Features of Laravel
+- Peaking at optimized prompt engineering and Agentic workflow

 <!-- <dl>
   <dt>Contact Me</dt>